utsaslab/squirrelfs/README.md

 5. [Setting up PM](#setting-up-pm)
 6. [Kernel configuration](#kernel-configuration)

-## System requirements
+## Minimum system requirements

 1. Ubuntu 22.04 or Debian Bookworm
 2. 128MB persistent memory (emulated or real)
 3. 16GB DRAM
-4. 25GB free disk space
+4. 20GB free disk space

+**Note**: These are minimum general requirements for SquirrelFS.
+The recommended artifact evaluation requirements are listed in [artifact_evaluation.md](artifact_evaluation.md).

 SquirrelFS can be run in a VM or on a baremetal machine.